Chad–France relations: Post Independence

 In 1990, France (along with Libya and Sudan) gave extensive support to the successful coup d'état attempt by Idriss Déby, who took the presidency from Hissene Habré.
 Since then, France has supported Déby from being ousted from office and they keep a military presence in the country.
 In November 2007, President Nicolas Sarkozy paid a visit to Chad.
 In 2008, President Nicolas Sarkozy stated that France's relationship with Chad, since it was established in an era with a different political landscape, should be re-negotiated or ended.
 In July 2014, French President François Hollande paid a visit to Chad.
 France maintains an air force base at N'Djamena International Airport where it has launched humanitarian and counter-terrorism missions to the Central African Republic, Mali and Niger.

 On 23 April 2021, French President Emmanuel Macron attended the funeral of President Idriss Déby who had succumbed to injuries resulting from gunshots on 20 April 2021 while commanding his army against FACT rebels in the north of Chad.

+On 28 November 2024, Chad announced it would end a defense and security cooperation agreement with France.
+Dating from 1966, and revised in 2019.
+Per a government statement, Chad wants to maintain "constructive relations with France in other areas of common interest, for the benefit of both peoples".
+On November 29, France acknowledged the denunciation of the defense and security cooperation agreements with Chad.
+On December 5, Chad set up a commission responsible for implementing the denunciation of the military cooperation agreements between France and Chad.
+France, for its part, has announced that it has entered into discussions on the termination of the military and security cooperation contract with Chad.
+On December 6, demonstrations in support of the termination of military cooperation agreements took place in Chad.
+On December 10, the French fighter aircraft detachment based in Chad began the withdrawal of the French army from Chad.
+On January 10, 2025, the Abéché military base was returned to Chad by France.
+In January 2025, the N'Djamena air military base begins to be emptied.
+The last air base in Chad, the Sergent Adji Kossei base, or commonly 172 Fort-Lamy, is being handed over, starting January 31, 2025.